Prison sexuality: Female prisoners

 The first research done on prison sexuality was on women in 1913.
-In 1931, researcher Selling found that different levels of relationships exist between females in prison (and female juvenile facilities), such as "friendship, pseudofamily membership, pseudohomosexuality, and overt homosexuality".
+In 1931, researcher Selling found that different levels of relationships exist between women in prison (and female juvenile facilities), such as "friendship, pseudofamily membership, pseudohomosexuality, and overt homosexuality".
 The forming of pseudofamilies have been more common in women prisons.
 These are families women create in prison that provide them support, bonds and relationships, like a traditional family would.
 Typically, only the main couple in the family has sexual relations.
 The women take on masculine and feminine roles to mimic a traditional heterosexual family.
 "Mammy" or "mumsy" is given to an older, maternal woman in the family, and "Popsy" is given to a dominant woman, who is least feminine.
 These "parents" are typically older and are seen as mentors to younger inmates.
 Roles within pseudofamilies are flexible and can change with time.

 In 1965, Ward and Kassebaum conducted research in Frontera through questionnaires and concluded from staff and inmates that "between 30% and 75% of the inmates had sexual affairs while in prison", 50% of those engaging in same-sex sexual activity.
 Sexual intercourse between these women were typically for fun and enjoyment, sometimes transitioning into a serious relationship.
 Furthermore, these relationships occurred between women who were housed together or between women of different races; same-race relations are not as typical.
 After a survey taken in a study conducted by Propper in 1976, his results for reasons for homosexual relationships include "game playing, economic manipulation, loneliness, the need for companionship, and genuine affection".[4]
 Researcher Otis studied what was seen as "unnatural relationships" between interracial women.
 In 2014, consensual sexual relationships between women in UK prisons were described as "commonplace" by The Daily Telegraph.

-In homosexual relationships, sexual types for women include: "butch" or “daddy" refers to the masculine female who is dominant.
+In homosexual relationships, sexual types for women include: "butch" or “daddy" refers to the masculine woman who is dominant.
 The "femme" or "mommy" is the submissive one.
 A "trick" is a girl who allows herself to be used by others.
 A "commissary hustler" is manipulative.
 "Cherries" have never had lesbian experiences and a "square" will not take part in homosexual acts.